 When is the rumoured Intel i9 desktop CPU going to launch?
-We’ve long suspected that Intel would update its Coffee Lake lineup with a new Core i9, and we’re confident it’ll be this year.
+We’ve long suspected that Intel would update its Coffee Lake lineup with a new eight-core, 16-thread Core i9, and we’re 100% confident it will be this year.

 In the high-end desktop (HEDT) and mobile spaces Intel has already released Core i9 processors, marking out the very top of its chip stacks, but in the mainstream desktop market we’ve been stuck with a six-core Intel Coffee Lake Core i7 as our only top option.
 But it can’t remain that way forever…